githubteacher/developers-may-2016/antonbuijs-dordrecht.md

 ### Fun things to do

-The oldest inner city in the Netherlands
+Walk through the oldest inner city in the Netherlands Boat trip
-Boat trip
+Visit old abby where the state of the Netherlands was founded, is a museum now